beingbing/java-springboot/src/main/java/be/springboot/pp/springcore/info.md

 ```

 ## Key annotations in Spring
-- `@Component`: indicates a class is a Spring-managed bean.
+- `@Component("userDefinedName")`: indicates a class is a Spring-managed bean. (putting it on interface is useless as interface can't be instantiated)
 - `@Autowired`: for dependency injection into a class
 - `@Bean`: used to define a bean in Java-based configuration.
 - `@Configuration`: indicates that a class contains Spring bean definitions.